Myanmar to free over 5,000 political prisoners | DW | 18.10.2021

 Min Aung Hlaing said he would free dissenters as part of the Thadingyut festiveal on October 20.

-It follows a regional ASEAN summit over Myanmar that excluded the country's leader for his role in deepening the crisis.
+It follows a regional ASEAN summit over Myanmar on October 26-28 that excluded the country's leader for his role in deepening the crisis.

+Zaw Min Tun, a spokesman for Myanmar's military junta, blamed "foreign interventions," from the US and the EU the junta's exclusion.

+Instead, influential ASEAN leaders invited a "non-political representative" from the country to attend the meetings, which seek a "return to normalcy" in the troubled south east Asian state.

-Just days ago, the lawyer of Aung San Suu Kyi, the country's former leader, revealed he had been gagged as part of ongoing trials against her.
+On Friday, the lawyer of Aung San Suu Kyi, the country's former leader, revealed he had been gagged during ongoing trials against her.